Skip to content

 Time your wedding around Burgundy's harvest

 Burgundy's grape harvest (vendange) typically falls in September, bringing heightened activity across the region.
-Book June through early September for warm weather and golden vineyards, or consider late May when lavender fields at estates like Varennes begin to bloom.
+Book June through early September for warm weather and golden vineyards, or consider late May when the lavender at the southern wine estates begins to bloom.

 Use Burgundy's rail links for international guests

-Several venues sit within 10 to 15 minutes of TGV-connected stations.
-Paris is reachable in 70 minutes via direct TER from Du Fey's Joigny station, or 90 minutes by TGV from Le Creusot for Maizières.
+Several estates sit within 10 to 15 minutes of TGV-connected stations.
+Paris is reachable in about 70 minutes by direct TER into the Yonne Valley, or around 90 minutes by TGV from Le Creusot for the Côte d'Or.
 Arrange group shuttles to simplify logistics for guests arriving from London, Brussels, or Geneva.

 Build wine into the wedding weekend

 Burgundy's proximity to appellations like Romanée-Conti, Chablis, and the Côte de Nuits makes vineyard visits and cellar tastings a natural addition.
-Several estates (Varennes, Maizières) offer wine tasting on-site or arrange excursions to nearby domaines for a welcome-day activity.
+Several estates offer wine tasting on site or arrange excursions to neighbouring domaines for a welcome-day activity.

 Plan for Burgundy's continental climate

 Summers in Burgundy are warm but evenings cool quickly, especially in forested or valley settings.
 Choose a venue with both outdoor ceremony space and a covered backup such as an orangery or converted barn.
-Most properties provide both, with five estates carrying dedicated orangery infrastructure.
+Most properties provide both.

 Bring your own wine from local domaines

-Most Burgundy properties allow couples to bring their own caterer and crucially their own wine selection from local producers.
+Most Burgundy properties let couples bring their own caterer and, crucially, their own wine selection from local producers.
 Ask each venue about corkage policy.
-Sourcing your wedding wines from neighbouring Romanée-Conti, Meursault, or Pommard domaines transforms the dining experience and grounds the celebration in regional viticulture.
+Sourcing your wedding wines from neighbouring Romanée-Conti, Meursault, or Pommard domaines grounds the celebration in regional viticulture.

 Frequently asked questions